- About Us

 The first step in verifying the “legal status” of your property is for us to conduct an on-site inspection after gathering authorized building plans and licenses if issued.

-If illegalities are determined, we can begin the initial phase of declaring the property without delay.
+If discrepancies are determined, we can begin the initial phase of declaring the property without delay.
 Through the electronic system of the Technical Chamber of Greece, the owner will be given a unique application code of the declaration and the invoice of the initial lump-sum payment necessary to validate the process.
 Fines are determined depending on the extent in size and of the use of the structure, the frame time it was built and the area’s set tax value.

 Fees for each declaration and completion of final documentation/property portfolio differ depending on the nature, size and complicity of each structure.

-If you own a building that was not build according to the construction permit (all of it or part of it), it is in your best interest to state the excess construction and make your property entirely legitimate.
+Furthermore, If you own a building that was not build according to the construction permit (all of it or part of it), it is in your best interest to state the excess construction and make your property entirely legitimate.

 Please contact us for all necessary details and on how to check if your property is legitimate in its entity.

 When you buy a property it is necessary that it legal.
-If its an arbitrary building you need to make sure that the building has been declared in the law 4178/2013 and the arbitrary building fine has been paid before you buy the property.
+If its an arbitrary building you need to make sure that the building has been declared in the law 4178/2013 or 4495/2017 and the arbitrary building fine has been paid before you buy the property.

 When you decide to buy a building you require the building permit and the surveying topography plan and bring to us for thorough examination of the legality of the property you are interested in.